31 Jul The Side Effects Of TRT & How To Counter Them

 Testosterone replacement therapy, or TRT, can be a great way to revitalize yourself if your testosterone levels are low.
 Low testosterone can cause a rash of issues, ranging from physical problems to mental and behavioral ones.

-Although TRT does have multiple benefits, here at Concierge MD LA, we believe in full transparency regarding the possible side effects and potential risks of the therapies we offer, which we help you assess when deciding if the therapy is right for you.
+Although TRT does have multiple benefits, here at Concierge MD, we believe in full transparency regarding the possible side effects and potential risks of the therapies we offer, which we help you assess when deciding if the therapy is right for you.
 Before looking at the possible side effects of TRT, what kind of signs and symptoms would make an individual a likely candidate for TRT?

 Two criteria qualify an individual for possible TRT therapy: low T levels (less than 280 nanograms per deciliter (ng/dL) and several symptoms.